 If your team is relying on someone to remember every form fill, missed call, estimate, reply, and follow-up, leads will slip through.
 A simple response system makes sure the homeowner gets a fast answer, the right person gets notified, and automation stops when the conversation becomes real.

-To map this to your actual roofing company workflow, claim your free LumioForge setup map.
+To map this to your actual roofing company workflow, claim your free LumioForge setup map or apply for the Free Roofing Pilot.

 Sources